 In accordance with the Air Carrier Access Act, US Airways will not discriminate against any passenger with a disability.
 Employees who interact with passengers with disabilities will exhibit kindness, awareness and respect.
 At every airport, US Airways has employees that have been trained as Complaint Resolution Officials to answer questions.

-US Airways accepts unaccompanied minors five (5) years through fourteen (14) years of age on nonstop flights only.
-An escort service charge of $100 per direction applies to all unaccompanied minors on US Airways' flights.
-Minors age 15 through 17 years are accepted without restrictions.
-Children 15 and older are not subject to the unaccompanied minor policies.
+US Airways accepts unaccompanied minors five (5) years through eleven (11) years of age on nonstop flights only.
+An escort service charge of $100 per direction applies to all unaccompanied minors on US Airways flights.
+Young adults ages 12 - 17 years are accepted without restrictions.
+Children 12 and older are not subject to the unaccompanied minor policies.

-Exception: Children 15 through 17 years of age can be made an unaccompanied minor at the parents' discretion by paying the escort fee.
+Exception: Young adults 12 - 17 years of age can be made an unaccompanied minor at the parents' discretion by paying the escort fee.
 When the escort fee is paid, all unaccompanied minor policies and procedures will be followed.

 Meet essential needs during a lengthy tarmac delay